 I thought that through a platform as relatable and interactive as karaoke, it’d encourage people to check out local designers and musicians.
 Hopefully, Karaoke Party is a good starting point for audiences interested in local music and fashion, but are unsure of where to begin.

-We’ve done two series so far and I foresee us completing it when we’re 80.
+We have done two series so far and I foresee us completing it when we’re 80.
 For the shoot, we constructed the set and props in my studio.
-Of course, she did most of the intricate details, while I just helped her clumsily cut and paste things.
+Of course, she did most of the intricate details, while I just helped her clumsily cut and past things.

 Describe to us the ultimate shoot you would like to be a part of.

 This changes all the time, but I’m currently dreaming of shooting after-hours in an empty museum.